-If you’re looking to experience the best of arts and culture on the Upper West Side, look no further than Lincoln Center of the Performing Arts.
+If you’re looking to experience the best of arts and culture on the Upper West Side of NYC, look no further than Lincoln Center of the Performing Arts.
 With performance spaces spread across its massive campus, Lincoln Center is without a doubt one of the best music and theater destinations in NYC.
 In this post, we’ll provide you with a summary of each theater, with a list of the best annual events at Lincoln Center.

 Theaters and Venues of Lincoln Center

 The Vivian Beaumont Theatre is New York City’s only Broadway-class theater (thus located outside of the Theater District.
 The building was one of the last structures designed by Finnis architect Eero Saarinen, and is currently the home of Lincoln Center Theater.

 The Lincoln Center Theater Shop is located within the Vivian Beaumont Theatre.
 Here you can purchase merchandise from many of the Lincoln Center productions, such as T-shirts, posters, recordings, magnets, mugs, and other souvenirs.

 The Mitzi E. Newhouse Theater opened to the public in 1967.
 Located in the lower level of the Vivian Beaumont Theater, the space was originally called the Forum before it was renamed for Mrs. Newhouse in 1973.
 Today, the Newhouse presents a full season of plays and musicals by notable playwrights.
 The Mitzi E. Newhouse Theater has entrances on Hearst Plaza by the Reflecting Pool and on West 65th Street across from The Juilliard School.

 Walter Reade Theater

 More of a film buff?
 Then the Walter Reade Theater is your stop at Lincoln Center.
 With film festivals, retrospectives, special events, and cult favorites, as well as more mainstream movies, this beautiful cinema features stadium seating, a large screen, and excellent acoustics.